 I’m always talking about silicone ice pop molds here but some people question their safety.
-So, I figured we’d look at the safety of silicone both in general and in relation to all-plastic ice pop molds which are a lot cheaper than molds made with silicone.
+So, I figured we’d look at the safety of silicone both in general and in relation to plastic popsicle molds.

 Is food grade silicone safe?

 Honestly, the jury is still out on this one.
 Manufacturers swear on stacks of bibles that silicone is safe and WAY safer than plastic (but they would).
 The Food and Drug Administration claims silicone is perfectly safe, but of course the FDA wants BPA in your food too and they’re all caught up in their long-term love affair with the chemical industry, so do I trust their judgment call – um, no.

 The mostly good: